 - fever (temperature above 37.8°C).

-If you feel uncomfortable, take paracetamol.
+If you feel uncomfortable, you can rest and take paracetamol.
 Make sure you take paracetamol as directed on the label or leaflet.
 Remember, do not take medicines that contain aspirin if you are under 16 years of age.

 Fever after the coronavirus vaccine

 It’s quite common to develop a fever (temperature above 37.8C) after a vaccination.
 This normally happens within 48 hours of the vaccination and usually goes away within 48 hours.
 This is an expected reaction, and testing for coronavirus is not routinely required.

 If the fever starts more than 48 hours after the vaccination, or lasts longer than 48 hours, you should seek medical advice as you may have coronavirus or another infection.
 You may be advised to take a coronavirus test.

 Not all coronavirus vaccines are the same.
 Some tend to cause more side effects after the first dose, others cause more side effects after additional doses.
 The very common side effects are the same and should still only last a day or two.